Sl3dge78/gb_emu/README.md

 Just another GameBoy emulator made for fun and learning.
 Features a full memory map view of the key places, breakpoints, and dissassembly.
 Runs fairly smoothly on my machine.
 No optimization done at all.

+For a more complete amulation including more MBC types please go to my port in Jai: https://github.com/Sl3dge78/JaiBoy

 # Use
 - Press F1 to open a rom